HackYourFutureBelgium/JavaScript_2025/readme.md

 A web app with external data source using at least one API

 ### Overall
 A good understanding of all the above mentioned topics.
 Want to check your Knowledge?
-Go through the [JavaScript Fundamentals readme](/fundamentals) and research/ask for help [(Slack!)](https://hackyourfuture-cph.slack.com) with the concepts that are not entirely clear.
+Go through the [JavaScript Fundamentals readme](/fundamentals) and research/ask for help Slack with the concepts that are not entirely clear.

 Helpful resource: http://jsbooks.revolunet.com/ (here you can find tons of free JavaScript books online)